Kinfauns: Beatles gatherings

 Kinfauns was probably the home the Beatles gathered at most, as it was only a short drive from the homes of John Lennon (Kenwood) and Ringo Starr (Sunny Heights), both in St George's Hill.
 It was where Harrison, Lennon and their wives retreated during their first LSD experience in 1965, and in May 1968, it was where many of the demo recordings for the White Album were made, on Harrison's Ampex four-track tape recorder.
 These demos have been released on various bootleg albums; seven of them appear on the Beatles' Anthology 3 compilation album, and 27 appear on the 50th anniversary edition of The Beatles (also known as the "White Album") as the "Esher Demos" CD.

 Harrison was the first Beatle to own or use a Moog synthesizer, and he recorded "Under the Mersey Wall" with his Moog at Kinfauns.
 The track filled one side of his Electronic Sound album, released in May 1969.

 Kinfauns was where police arrested Boyd and Harrison for hashish possession in March 1969, as Lennon and Yoko Ono had been months earlier while staying at Starr's flat at Montagu Square in London.
 Both couples insisted the drugs found had been planted on the premises.

 Sale and demolition

 After moving to Friar Park, Harrison sold Kinfauns; both houses were listed as assets of the Beatles' company Apple Corps.
-It was later home to songwriters Barry and Sylvan Mason.
+It was later home to songwriter Barry Mason and wife Sylvan Mason.

 The site of Kinfauns lies within the historic garden walls of the adjacent Claremont, a 19th-century royal residence.
 Following a series of planning applications in the early 21st century, the bungalow was substantially demolished in 2003 and replaced with a new two-storey house, though the windows of the studio were incorporated into the new structure.